-ODA may charges costs for copies and/or for delivery or transmission of your records.
-Further, ODA may requires that payment of both be made in advance.
+ODA may charge costs for copies and/or for delivery or transmission of your records.
+Further, ODA may require that payment of both be made in advance.
 Prior to completion of your request, ODA will contact you if it intends to charge you for your request.

 Can I obtain all emails about a specific topic?

 You cannot obtain all emails about a specific topic because ODA maintains emails by sender and/or receiver, rather than by topic.
 Therefore, if you wish to obtain emails or other correspondence, you must identify the sender, receiver, and a relevant date range.
 Additionally, identifying a particular topic or keywords will all narrow down the emails responsive to your request.

 While the Public Records Act presumes and favors public access to government records, Ohio and federal laws provide limited exemptions to protect certain records from mandatory release.
 For example, pursuant to ORC 149.43, medical records, trial preparation records, law enforcement investigatory records, and personal information (such as social security numbers) do not constitute public records, and as such, are not subject to public records requests.
 Furthermore, Ohio law permits ODA to redact information regarding minors, security information, attorney-client privileged material, and intellectual property.

 Submitting a detailed request, submitting a request using the Public Records Request form, and emailing the completed public records request form are the best methods for expediting responses.